14th Horse (Scinde Horse): Formation

 In 1846, the 2nd Scinde Horse was formed by splitting the regiment into two and completing the establishment by new recruits.
-In 1857, the 3rd Scinde Horse was raised.
-This regiment saw action during the 1857 mutiny, in Abyssinia in 1867, in Afghanistan from 1878 and in the Battle of Maiwand in 1880.
+In 1857, the 3rd Scinde Horse regiment was raised.
+This regiment saw action during the Indian Rebellion of 1857, during the British expedition to Abyssinia 1867, in the Second Anglo-Afghan War (1878) and in the Battle of Maiwand in 1880.
 The 3rd Scinde Horse was disbanded in 1882 upon general reductions in the cavalry.